aceslowman/threejs_procedural/taskell.md

     * [x] Figure out how to handle DEFINES
 - [improvement] make ProceduralMap a React component.
     > This should simplify management in some ways.
+- [bug] prevent maps from reinitializing each time the Terrain navigation is selected
+    > pass parameters are currently being overwritten whenever the component (FractalNoise) is being re-rendered.

 ## Done